Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 have separate packaging mechanisms than packages traditionally found on PyPI.
 As such, special attention should be given when installing Batch Shipyard into an Anaconda environment.
-It is highly recommended to use an Anaconda environment that provides Python 3.5 or higher.
+It is highly recommended to use an Anaconda environment that provides Python 3.5 or higher if using Anaconda.
+In general, it is recommended to use [CPython](https://python.org) especially when installing into virtual environments (the recommended installation method) as the command lag can be much shorter.

-It is recommended to use the `install.sh` script to install on an Anaconda environment on Linux and the `install.cmd` command file to install on an Anaconda environment on Windows.
+However, if you do plan to use Anaconda, then it is recommended to use the `install.sh` script to install on an Anaconda environment on Linux and the `install.cmd` command file to install on an Anaconda environment on Windows.

 ## <a name="batchservice"></a>Azure Batch Service Issues
 #### Check Azure Batch Service Status